OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 ## Q & A

+### Q. I'm a Microsoft Employee, How Do I Gain Write Access?

+1. Use or create a corporate-linked github account (if you already have a github account associated with Microsoft, you can skip this step)

+2. With your github account ready, visit https://repos.opensource.microsoft.com/ and follow the instructions to link it to Microsoft and join the Microsoft organization.

+3. Join the OfficeDev organization: https://repos.opensource.microsoft.com/orgs/OfficeDev/join

 ### Q. Can I have more than one change file in one PR?

 Each PR will not be able to have more than one change file. (e.g. A bug fix and a minor change should go through separate PRs.)